 Naturally soothing, oatmeal is often used in natural beauty products — especially for skin care.

 Grind 1 cup of old-fashioned oatmeal in the blender until it becomes fine powder, then pour into a piece of cheesecloth, or the leg of clean pantyhose.
 Knot the material, and tie it around the faucet of your bathtub so the bag is suspended under the running water.
-Fill the tub with hot water and soak for 30 minutes.
+Fill the tub with warm (not hot) water and soak for 30 minutes.
 You can also apply the oatmeal directly to the blisters for immediate relief.